digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

 Please refer to :ref:`External Key Storage with a Key Management Service (KMS) <external_key_storage>` for more details.

 .. note::
-   The following sections assume that we are using Canton keys and that we do not have a KMS set-up.
+   The following sections assume that you are using Canton keys and that you do not have a KMS set-up.
 If you are running your environment with KMS and want to provide your own keys, replace all instances of ``generate_signing_key()`` by the correct ``register_kms_signing_key()`` command.